 The BIT only stipulates the standard of compensation that is payable in the case of a lawful expropriation, and [such a standard] cannot be used to determine the issue of damages payable in the case of an unlawful expropriation since this would be to conflate compensation for a lawful expropriation with damages for an unlawful expropriation.

-In light of the fact that the investment had risen in value since the date of the expropriation (which the tribunal held to be 1 January 2002), the claimants sought to obtain the value of their expropriated investment as of the award date.
+In light of the fact that the investment had risen in value since the date of the expropriation (which the tribunal held to be 1 January 2002), the claimants sought to obtain the value of their expropriated investment as at the award date.
 Despite the fact that such an approach was ‘almost unique’, the tribunal found that the ‘application of the Chorzów Factory standard requires that the date of valuation should be the date of the [a]ward and not the date of expropriation’.

 In other words, the ADC tribunal found first that violation of BIT provisions (other than the compensation requirement) triggered the application of customary international law, and second that customary international law required valuation based on the award date where the value of the investment had increased.
-Following ADC, other tribunals used the award date as the valuation date, or at least embraced the reasoning in ADC even where the claimant could not make out a factual case for higher damages based on the award date.
+Following ADC, other tribunals used the award date as the valuation date, or at least embraced the reasoning in ADC even where the claimant could not make a factual case for higher damages based on the award date.

 Country risk as an element of discount rate